-2 The Goal
+2. The goal

 Meteorological data assimilation has been driven by the compelling need to forecast the weather.
-The dominant problem in oceanography at the present time is quite different-it is to understand how the system works.
+The dominant problem in oceanography at the present time is quite differentit is to understand how the system works.
 Observing the ocean is technically far more difficult than observing the atmosphere-fundamentally because of its opacity to electromagnetic radiation.
 Thus, until comparatively recently, oceanographers of necessity had to treat the ocean as an unchanging, essentially static, system.
 With the data sets that have accumulated since approximately the beginning of WOCE, about 1992, marked by the launch of the high precision altimetric mission TOPEX/POSEIDON, it becomes possible to contemplate calculating the time-evolving ocean state-to begin the process of answering the questions of whether, how, and by how much and why, the ocean circulation changes?
 In the terminology of control theory, the meteorological problem has been primarily one of filtering and prediction (extrapolation); the oceanographic one is primarily one of "smoothing" (interpolation).
 Both of these emphases can ultimately be expected to change and overlap, but they describe the present situation.
-Note in particular, that ocean models are major components of climate models.
-Such models are run out into the indefinite future, and absent any general understanding of ocean model errors, it is almost impossible to interpret the result.
-State estimation as practiced here, becomes in part, a serious attempt to understand which elements of ocean models are likely skillful, and capable of integration with bounded errors for finite times.
+Note in particular that ocean models are major components of climate models.
+Such models are run out into the indefinite future, and without any general understanding of ocean model errors, it is almost impossible to interpret the result.
+State estimation as practiced here becomes in part a serious attempt to understand which elements of ocean models are likely skillful, and capable of integration with bounded errors for finite times.

 The ECCO consortium thus has undertaken the smoothing problem of using a stored data set over a finite time interval, for the purpose of making best estimates of the oceanic state during that time in such a way that the final estimate would be dynamically and kinematically self-consistent, accompanied by an understanding of the structure of residual data/model misfits.
-Solution of the smoothing problem makes the result differ fundamentally from what is sometimes called, in the meteorological literature "reanalysis" (e.g., Kalnay et al., 1996).
-Such calculations maintain a fixed numerical model configuration over a finite time interval, but produce an analysis at time, $t_a$ , using data only for $t \leq t_a$ , in an approximate "filtering" calculation.
-The omission of data in the formal future, $t > t_a$ , means that the system state estimate can undergo jumps, implying implicit non-physical sources, and rendering very difficult the physical interpretation of the time-evolving state.
-Methods have been employed (e.g., Bloom et al., 1996) to smooth out the discontinuties over finite times, but still leaving artificial imbalances in the solution.
-Reanalyses done sequentially in the forward direction alone can leave important global imbalances: for example (Stammer et al., 2004), the Kalnay et al. (1996) estimates do not conserve freshwater or enthalpy.
-Such artifacts were deemed unsuitable for ECCO purposes, and is one reason that conventional meteorological practice is not obviously suitable for the oceanographic problem.
+Solution of the smoothing problem makes the result differ fundamentally from what is sometimes called, in the meteorological literature "reanalysis" (e.g., [22]).
+Such calculations maintain a fixed numerical model configuration over a finite time interval, but produce an analysis at time, t_a , using data only for $t \leq t_a$, in an approximate "filtering" calculation.
+The omission of data in the formal future, $t > t_a$, means that the system state estimate can undergo jumps, implying implicit non-physical sources, and rendering very difficult the physical interpretation of the time-evolving state.
+Methods have been employed (e.g., [7]) to smooth out the discontinuities over finite times, but still leaving artificial imbalances in the solution.
+Reanalyses done sequentially in the forward direction alone can leave important global imbalances: for example [47], the Kalnay et al. [22] estimates do not conserve freshwater or enthalpy.
+Such artifacts were deemed unsuitable for ECCO purposes, and are one reason that conventional meteorological practice is not obviously suitable for the oceanographic problem.

-Some fundamental assumptions were made, ones that side-step the underlying mathematical problems:
+Some fundamental assumptions were made, ones that sidestep the underlying mathematical problems:

-(1) The ocean state could be adequately represented by the particular GCM of Marshall et al. (1997), if run at adequate resolution.
+(1) The ocean state could be usefully represented by the particular GCM of Marshall et al. [32], if run at adequate resolution.
 This model is an approximate numerical representation of the full non-linear Navier-Stokes and thermodynamical equations on a sphere.
 There is no proof of the numerical convergence of any known GCM in the limit of arbitrarily fine resolution.
-(Griffies, 2005, provides an overview of ocean modelling issues and fundamentals.)
+(Griffies [18] provides an overview of ocean modelling.)